 Advancing a transformation skill (Paladin or Dark Knight) uses an odd mechanic.
 Every real time hour, you are allowed one transformation.
 Upon exiting your transformation, you get 75 EXP for your Path Skill and 1 EXP, up to 25, for every 1000 damage you deal.
 To level up a Path Skill once, you need 2000 EXP.
 So since it's possible to get a maximum of 100 Path EXP per hour, it takes 20 hours minimum to level up your transformation once.

-Crafting skills (known as "Expertise" in-game) used a similar mechanic prior to the Season 2 release.
+Crafting skills (known as "Talent" in-game, formerly "Expertise") used a similar mechanic prior to the Season 2 release.
 Aside from the grinding required to earn sufficient experience and randomly dropped items to level the skill, certain special items (known as "finishes") were required for the final "test" crafting.
 These items were available only from specific NPCs, who provided a maximum of 2 per real-time day, and only in exchange for a number of quest items.
 20 of these special items were required for the first level alone, with higher levels requiring more.
 This was dropped in favour of a simple "recipe" unlock system.

 Other side quests involve collecting items from creatures (typically minibosses) that also spawn extremely rarely.
 Few of these are necessary for advancing the main storyline, but some are the only way to acquire higher-level equips.